-Yield: Makes about 2 cups of sauce.
+Makes.
+Makes about 2 cups of sauce.
 Click here to calculate how much you need and for tips on saucing strategies.

-Preparation time: About 20 minutes
+Takes.
+About 20 minutes

 Keeps.
 Because it has a high acid and sugar content, it can keep for months in the refrigerator.

 1 tablespoon of butter or margarine

 1 medium onion, chopped

 1 teaspoon minced garlic

 1 cup ketchup